 Once you can perform over 3 repetitions then to further increase your strength you can add additional load with the help of a dip belt.
 Being able to perform a chin up with 50% of your body weight attached is a great goal!

-If you need extra support achieving your personal goals, get in touch for a friendly chat about how we may be able to help using the form below.
+If you need extra support achieving your goals or are considering working with a personal trainer, get in touch using the form below.